Our art and design lead is Mrs Teresa Coles.

 These areas of learning are revisited throughout the children’s time in Primary education where pupils progressively build their skills and knowledge and can link prior skills and knowledge to new learning to deepen their understanding.
 For example:

-Early Years - children explore expressing themselves through Art and Design and learn the fundamentals of each area.
-Such as how to hold a paintbrush and get enough paint on the page or how to use a model as a reference.
+Early Years - children explore expressing themselves through Art and Design and learn the fundamentals of each area such as how to hold a paintbrush and get enough paint on the page or how to use a model as a reference.

 Key Stage 1 - children work on skill competence such as the mixing of colours or shading.
 This is then developed into a supported final piece (supported by adults or outlines given such as in the Year 1 tints and shades lesson).